tsprlng/useful-pgp-agent/README.md

 ## Architecture

-The project consists of the following crates:
+This project consists of the following library crates:

 - [openpgp-card](https://crates.io/crates/openpgp-card), which offers a
   relatively low level OpenPGP card client API.
   It is PGP implementation agnostic.